-(2) Describe your experience.
+(2) Describe your experience, drawing from course concepts.
 How did it feel while you were "designing" the event?
 Did you use any particular persuasion techniques?
 How did you pick the participants?
 How did it go?

 (3) Finally, rate yourself on the innovativeness of your event (its novelty, value, and non-obviousness).